Rif War: French intervention

 In May 1924, the French Army had established a line of out-posts north of the Oureghla River in disputed tribal territory.
-On 12 April 1925, an estimated 8,000 Rifians attacked this line and in two weeks over 40 of 66 French posts had been stormed or abandoned.
+On 12 April 1925, in an event knows as the battle of Oureghla an estimated force of 8,000 Rifians attacked the line manned by 20,000 French soldiers and in two weeks over 48 of 66 French posts had been stormed or abandoned.
 French casualties exceeded 1,000 killed, 3,700 wounded and 1,000 missing – representing losses of over 20 percent of their forces deployed in the Rif.
 The French accordingly intervened on the side of Spain, appointing Marshal Pétain as commander-in-chief of an expeditionary force of up to 160,000 well-trained and -equipped troops from Metropolitan, Algerian, Senegalese and Foreign Legion units, as well as Moroccan regulars (tirailleurs) and auxiliaries (goumiers).
 With total Spanish forces at this point numbering about 90,000 the Rifian forces were now seriously outnumbered by their Franco-Spanish opponents.
 Final French deaths from battle and disease, in what had now become a major war, were to total 8,628.

 On September 17, 1925, a squadron of American mercenary flyers in the service of France bombarded Chefchaouen.